By Stephen Walton

 You'll notice the two above concepts are expressed in a negative context.
 One should not treat others in ways that one would not like to be treated.

 Regardless of the theory, all versions have one aspect of "The Rule" in common:

 …they all command that people treat others in a manner in which they themselves would like to be treated.

 Golden Rule doesn't tell us what is right from wrong;

 but helps to keep our judgments and actions in harmony

 In addition to raising good children with esteemed character traits….

 Your child will:

-We hope the following articles help promote "The Golden Rule" to your children and encourage its daily application.
+We hope the following articles help promote it's values to your children and encourage its daily application.